-- 2. Qualifying Examination - (a) Students must pass both parts of the qualifying examination. - Part 1 Submission of a Thesis Proposal with critical Literature Review of at least 8,000 words outlining the full scope and organization of the final thesis. - Part 2 A comprehensive oral examination conducted by a Qualifying Examination Committee consisting of no less than 3 members, the content of which would be based on the work submitted in Part 1, and on at least one other selected area of Chinese studies. - (b) Students must pass both parts of the qualifying examination after one year from the admission date and six months before the normative study end date (applicable to students admitted in 2010/11 and thereafter). - (c) Should a student fail the qualifying examination at the first attempt, he/she should resit the examination once within three months after the first examination date, unless otherwise approved by the Programme Committee for Research Postgraduate Programme in Chinese Studies. - (d) Applicable to students admitted on 1 August 2010 and thereafter:

-Students are required to pass the qualifying examination within the maximum period as listed below:
+2. Qualifying Examination

+(a) Students must pass both parts of the qualifying examination.

+Part 1 - Submission of a Thesis Proposal with critical Literature Review of at least 8,000 words outlining the full scope and organization of the final thesis.

+Part 2 - A comprehensive oral examination conducted by a Qualifying Examination Committee consisting of no less than 3 members, the content of which would be based on the work submitted in Part 1, and on at least one other selected area of Chinese studies.

+- (b) Students must pass both parts of the qualifying examination after one year from the admission date and six months before the normative study end date. - (c) Should a student fail the qualifying examination at the first attempt, he/she should resit the examination once within three months after the first examination date, unless otherwise approved by the Programme Committee for Research Postgraduate Programme in Chinese Studies - (d) Students are required to pass the qualifying examination within the maximum period as listed below:

-With research Master's: Full-time 30 months Without research Master's: Full-time 42 months
+With research Master's: Full-time 30 months

+Without research Master's: Full-time 42 months